 Prep Ahead Tips

-I wouldn’t recommend making the entire grilled peach salad in advance, but you can certainly prep a few components ahead:
+I wouldn’t recommend making the entire peach salad in advance, but you can certainly prep a few components ahead.
+If you do this, you can make the entire salad in less than 20 minutes!

 - Make the candied pecans the day before and let them cool on the counter overnight.
-You can keep them in a container or in a covered bowl.
+Keep them in a container or in a covered bowl.

 - Make the balsamic dressing up to 2 days in advance and refrigerate.
 Before using, let it sit at room temp and shake it vigorously again before using.